-Many legal services can be provided on either an hourly rate (minimum $325 plus costs in most instances) or on a flat fee basis.
-Some legal services such as estate planning, incorporation, and LLC formation are handled almost exclusively on a flat fee basis.
-However, the hourly rate charged may be greater in some circumstances, due to such factors as the complexity of work involved, the time pressures involved, and the dollar value of the relevant assets or transactions.
-The current hourly rate ranges from $300 per hour to $425 per hour.
-Occasionally, volume or other discounts may apply; however, surcharges based on complexity, time pressures, the amount of money or risk involved, and the like may be added to the base hourly fee.
+The firm's fees represent neither the highest nor lowest cost in the market, but aim for the best value in terms of experience and services provided for the fees clients pay.
+Many legal services can be provided on either an hourly rate (minimum $400 plus costs in most instances) or on a flat fee basis.
+The applicable hourly rate may be greater in some circumstances, due to such factors as the complexity of work involved, the time pressures involved, and the dollar value of the relevant assets or transactions.
+The current hourly rate ranges from a low of $375 per hour for qualified non-profits, $400 minimum for most general matters, $400 minimum for IP and entertainment law matters, to a high of $475 per hour for high-dollar, complex, time sensitive IP or entertainment law matters.

 Clients generally prefer the predictability of flat fees, but not all matters lend themselves to such a fee arrangement.
-Additionally, you may want to keep in mind that flat legal fees for tasks such as negotiating a deal or drafting an agreement are typically greater than what would be billed in an hourly rate situation; the flat fee must be set high enough to compensate for the fact that there may be unforeseen circumstances that will take additional time, clients tend to underestimate the amount of work required (in part, because there are often multiple steps that are involved with a particular transaction, that a client may not become aware of until after retaining an attorney), and to compensate for the additional risk the attorney is taking on.
+Some legal services such as estate planning, incorporation, LLC formation, and trademark registration are handled almost exclusively on a flat fee basis.
+However, you may want to keep in mind that flat legal fees for tasks such as negotiating a deal or drafting an agreement are typically greater than what would be billed in an hourly rate situation; the flat fee must be set high enough to compensate for the fact that there may be unforeseen circumstances that will take additional time, clients tend to underestimate the amount of work required (in part, because there are often multiple steps and issues that are involved with a particular transaction, that a client may not become aware of until after retaining an attorney), and to compensate for the additional risk the attorney is taking on.

-Unlike at most law firms, in our discretion there may on occassion be no charge for quick phone calls or brief emailed questions, and six-minute rather than 10-minute or quarter-hour minimum billing increments are used for billable time.
+Unlike at most law firms, in our discretion there may on occasion be no charge for quick phone calls or brief emailed questions, and six-minute rather than 10-minute or quarter-hour minimum billing increments are used for billable time.
 Note, however, that not all "quick" questions are answerable without additional information gathering, research, or legal work.
+A simple question may have a complex answer.
 There are many "gray areas" of the law, that require research and analysis to arrive at an opinion, solution, or a set of options.

-"A lawyer's time and advice are his stock in trade." - Abraham Lincoln (emphasis added)
+"A lawyer's time and advice are his stock in trade." - Abraham Lincoln

 "The bitterness of poor quality remains long after the sweetness of low price fades." - Unknown